arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 I like or don't like, this is my life.
 Best or worst, Black or white, paradise or hell, this is my life.

+> "C'est ma vie" means 100% responsibility.
+It also means that I can do whatever the fu*k I can do.

 <!-- <div>
     <p style="